 Number of Items in Progress [Count]

 The big amount of work in progress is an enemy of your productivity as a company.
 The greater the number of items you work on at the same time, the more often your team will multitask.
 This will lead to more context switching between different tasks.
 Respectively, the cycle times will increase and therefore the lead times will follow.
 We've already explained that long lead times are bad, right?

 Number of Open Issues [Count]

 This lean metric can be considered as appropriate for the SaaS industry.
 However, this is not strictly a SaaS KPI because issues appear in every business, no matter the industry.
 So let’s keep exploring.

 If you ship with known issues in your product, things are bad.
 Having a dozen open issues is somewhat okay.
 However, deploying with tens of open issues or hundreds of them (God forbid) is something you MUST tackle right away.
-Poor quality will kill you in the long run and you should definitely take a closer look at the number issues.
+Poor quality will kill you in the long run, and you should definitely take a closer look at the number of issues.
 Define a limit that must never be crossed and make sure to invest in fixing as many of the issues as you can (or makes sense).

 Number of Customer-reported (Open) Issues [count]

 This lean KPI is crucial and it will keep you on the right track.
-Nowadays, customer’s satisfaction is more important than ever before.
+Nowadays, customer satisfaction is more important than ever before.
 Customer issues must be your top priority.
 Period.

 If a customer suffers, you are losing business and if you get too many complaints, you will soon be looking for another job.
 Define the target of 0 and work towards it.
 It may not always be possible to have zero open defects, but 90% of the time it should be like that.
 Track it, optimize it, control it.